Drakynfly/HeartGraph/README.md

 # Heart Graph Plugin
-A generic runtime node graph editor and viewer for Unreal Engine 5.1.
+A generic runtime node graph editor and viewer for Unreal Engine.
+Supports versions 5.1 and 5.2.

 ## Modules
 ### Heart